 Pause background tasks

 Lightroom runs a series of background tasks, including Sync, Face Recognition and Reverse Geocoding.
-These use additional processing power, especially for Sync and Face Recognition, so if you’re struggling for speed, it can be useful to pause these tasks while you’re working in Lightroom.
+These use additional processing power, especially for Sync and Face Recognition.
+So, if you’re struggling for speed, it can be useful to pause these tasks while you’re working in Lightroom.
 To do so, click on the Identity Plate in the top left corner and press the Pause buttons in the Activity Center.
+Then click on the Sync icon in the top right corner and pause that too.
 Don’t forget to start them again when you’ve finished.

 Use optimum slider order

-In the Develop module, regardless of the order in which you move the sliders, the end result is always the same (with the exception of spot healing which can be affected slightly by lens corrections and also by overlapping spots).
+In the Develop module, regardless of the order in which you move the sliders, the end result is always the same.
+The one exception is spot healing which can be affected slightly by lens corrections and also by overlapping spots.
 There is, however, a slight performance advantage to using the tools in the following order:

 If you apply some of these settings (e.g. the lens profile or noise reduction) on import using a preset or default settings, but you’re struggling for speed, you can temporarily disable the panel using the panel switch on the left, and then reenable it when you’re finished.